Hiding One Connect Box & One Connect Cable Out of Sight

 How to hide Samsung One Connect Box (and One Connect Cable) up to code

-In order to properly hide One Connect Box & One Connect Cable up to code, you’ll need an AV Back Box for in-wall storage (Structured Media Enclosure) installed recessed into the wall behind the Frame TV or QLED TV.
+In order to properly hide One Connect Box & One Connect Cable up to code, you’ll need an AV Back Box for in-wall storage installed recessed into the wall behind the Frame TV or QLED TV.

 This AV Back Box will provide the space needed for One Connect Box and One Connect Cable to be nested & hidden behind the TV.

-Your wall also has to have some cavity with at least 4″ of depth from the surface of the wall in order to fit this Structured Enclosure Box into the wall.
+Your wall also has to have some cavity with at least 4″ of depth from the surface of the wall in order to fit this AV Back Box into a wall.

 For example: 2×4 studs + 1/2″ drywall equals to 4 inches in depth which is pretty common in modern houses and town-houses.
-4 inch clearance is the minimum depth required for a structured enclosure box to fit inside a wall.
+4 inch clearance is the minimum depth required for AV Back Box to fit inside a wall.

 APPLICABLE WALLS INCLUDE (BUT NOT LIMITED TO)